Placing, finishing and jointing concrete

 To produce the desired texture, it may be necessary to trowel the surface a second time after further hardening of the concrete has taken place.

-Edge Finishing An edging tool, which can be purchased from most hardware stores, should be run around the perimeter of the slab adjacent to the formwork to produce a neat, rounded concrete edge finish.
+An edging tool, which can be purchased from most hardware stores, should be run around the perimeter of the slab adjacent to the formwork to produce a neat, rounded concrete edge finish.

 Keep the edging tool firmly against the formwork to prevent it from biting into the concrete.

-Broomed Finishes Broomed finishes are attractive, slip-resistant textures achieved by PULLING a damp broom across the concrete surface after it has been wood floated or steel trowelled.
+Broomed finishes are attractive, slip-resistant textures achieved by PULLING a damp broom across the concrete surface after it has been wood floated or steel trowelled.
 Coarse textures suitable for steeply sloping paved surfaces are produced by stiff bristle brooms.
 Medium textures are obtained using soft bristle brooms.
 For best results, the broom should be rinsed in water after each pass and tapped to remove any excess water.

 A broomed texture can be applied in many ways - straight lines, wavy lines.
 Driveways and paths are normally broomed at right angles to the direction of traffic.
 Fine to medium broomed textures are commonly used to make slip-resistant surfaces on exterior entertainment areas, garage and shed floors, and gently sloping and flat walking paths and driveways.
 An edging too should be used to neaten each side of the area that has been broomed.

-Exposed Aggregate Finishes Exposed aggregate finishes also provide an attractive slip-resistant texture and can be achieved either by 'seeding' the surface of the concrete with decorative gravel, or by exposing the structural aggregate used in the concrete.
+Exposed aggregate finishes also provide an attractive slip-resistant texture and can be achieved either by 'seeding' the surface of the concrete with decorative gravel, or by exposing the structural aggregate used in the concrete.

 When 'seeding' the surface, the gravel (usually 20-mm) is scattered evenly over the surface and embedded by trowelling or screeding until just covered with mortar.
 When the concrete has hardened sufficiently to bear the weight of a person, the stones are exposed by gently water washing and brushing with a stiff nylon broom several times - more vigorously as the concrete hardens.

-However, it should be stressed that this finish is best executed by experts and can be achieved over hardened concrete by professionals applying a thin decorative topping slab.
+This finish is best executed by experts and can be achieved over hardened concrete by professionals applying a thin decorative topping slab.